syamas02/Node-Express-Test/readme.md

-# Checkpoint - Express
+# Express Review Exercise

-Firstly, don't stress out that we will be using this test to judge you in any way except to understand how we can better help you.
+Firstly, don't stress out that we will be using this to judge you in any way except to understand how we can better help you.

 Also, we ask that you don't help each other or cheat.
 Feel free to use any online resource but don't copy/paste answers to each other or if you find something similar online.